 From the start, John and Mary Parnell believed that children should play sports simply for the love of the game and the benefits of physical activity.
 That was a tremendous gift to a child like Martin, who now says he was anything but athletically gifted in his youth.

-“As a kid, I was what you call huggable,” says Martin.
+“As a kid, I was what you call huggable,” he says.
 “I was big.
 In sport at school I was usually picked last.
 But my mum and dad encouraged us to play, and not just one sport, but everything.”